-The Institute was established to promote air quality in the workplace and to reduce ill health and death due to occupational lung disease caused by airborne contamination and hazardous substances in the working environment.
+The Institute was established to promote air quality in the workplace and to reduce ill health and death due to occupational lung disease, caused by airborne contamination and hazardous substances in the working environment.
 There are around 8,000 new cases of occupational lung disease annually, making it a significant problem for all those affected, their families and dependants and a serious burden on the healthcare system.

 The Institute recognises competence in the practical application of local exhaust ventilation and seeks to raise awareness of the importance of good air quality and ventilation in workplaces.
 The Institute's Competence Cards are issued to members as proof of their peer assessed and evidenced competence and to provide a benchmark for LEV competence standards.
+The membership designations, FILEVE, MILEVE and AILEVE, provide evidence of demonstrated knowledge and skills.
 ILEVE offers a path to full professional registration for engineers in local exhaust ventilation and a means to maintain and enhance professional standing.